Loan-to-value (LTV) guide

 What is a high LTV?

-The higher the LTV, the riskier you are to lenders which means in some circumstances it may be difficult to obtain a mortgage with better terms.
+The higher the LTV, the riskier you are to lenders, meaning it may be difficult to get the lowest interest rate on your mortgage in some circumstances.

 You can avoid a high LTV by saving as much as you can for a deposit.
-This means when it comes to finding a mortgage, you will be offered better terms because you are deemed less of a risk.
-This may mean waiting a little but longer to purchase your home.
-However, in the long run it may be worth it.
+When searching for a mortgage, you could be offered better terms because you're considered less of a risk.
+Although this might mean waiting a little bit longer to purchase your home, in the long run, it may be worth it.

 What is a low LTV?